hashicorp/terraform-provider-aws/website/docs/r/autoscaling_group.html.markdown

 This configuration block supports the following:

 * `instance_type` - (Optional) Override the instance type in the Launch Template.
+* `weighted_capacity` - (Optional) The number of capacity units, which gives the instance type a proportional weight to other instance types.

 ### tag and tags